Dilshan-H/Oblivion-Inverse/README.md

 #### **📌️ Why not using cookies for tracking?**

 Yes, you can set cookies for additional/accurate data collection.
 But they represent as third party cookies within devices.
-Most of the web browsers/platforms block such cookies by default. [maybe not Chrome :)] So, it's the death of 3<sup>rd</sup> party cookies.
-But you can try!
+Most of the web browsers/platforms block such cookies by default. [maybe not Chrome yet 😉] So, it's the death of 3<sup>rd</sup> party cookies.
+**Update:** Since some browsers/platforms allow 3<sup>rd</sup> party cookies, we are going to implement a cookie based tracking method in the future.

+## Contributing

+Got an idea?
+Found a bug?
+Feel free to [open an issue](https://github.com/Dilshan-H/Oblivion-Inverse/issues/new) or submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License & Copyrights